rackerlabs/technical-blog/_posts/2015-07-31-install-openstack-from-source2.md

     echo $MY_IP

-To start installing the Image service (glance),, we need to make a few additional glance sub-directories and ensure that they have the proper permissions (the basic glance directories were created by a script in the previous article):
+To start installing the Image service (glance), we need to make a few additional glance sub-directories and ensure that they have the proper permissions (the basic glance directories were created by a script in the previous article):

     mkdir -p /var/lib/glance/images
     mkdir -p /var/lib/glance/scrubber